-This puts a cube in the scene, and as we see in the comment, it is by default a gray color, sitting at the origin, and with dimensions 100x100x100.
+This puts a cube in the scene.
+As we see in the comment, it is by default a gray color, sitting at the origin, and with dimensions 100x100x100.
+Normally, this isn't exactly what we want and we would specify a different position, size, and color for our cube.

 The idea of a comment is very important - anything after a semicolon on a line in a Scheme program is ignored - it's just there for our benefit.
-Here, we use the comment to remind ourselves that even though all we're saying is to add a cube, that cube is $100 \times 100 \times 100$ , centered at the origin, and is gray in color.
+Other than the semicolon, the syntax is not important for a comment, so we should make it human-readable.
+Here, we use the comment to remind ourselves that even though all we're saying is to add a cube, that cube is $100 \times 100 \times 100$, centered at the origin, and is gray in color.